Dense, fudge-y chocolate cake made with sauerkraut – yes, sauerkraut -slathered in sour cream chocolate frosting.

 - Pour into prepared pans.

-- Bake 30 to 40 minutes or until a toothpick inserted in center comes out clean.
+- Bake for 30 to 40 minutes or until a toothpick inserted in the center comes out clean.

 - Frost with Sour Cream Chocolate Frosting: To Prepare the frosting: Melt the chocolate with butter on low heat until smooth.
 Remove from heat and pour it into a mixer.
 Blend in the sour cream, vanilla, and salt.
 Gradually add the sugar until it is your desired spreading consistency.
 Whip until smooth.